Why Wine Is The Perfect Investment

 Quality Assurance

-In line with rising wine prices, and the price of the most expensive bottles has far exceeded € 30.000, the incentive to produce counterfeit wine also increases.
-Producing fake wines is a relatively new fact of life, and as the largest provider of investment wines in Scandinavia, we take this problem very seriously.
-All wines traded through RareWine Invest are checked by our wine detective, who, in connection with this work has built one of the world’s most extensive image archives of rare and expensive wines.
+In line with rising wine prices, and the cost of the most expensive bottles has far exceeded € 40.000, the incentive to produce counterfeit wine also increases.
+Producing fake wines is a relatively new fact of life, and as the largest provider of investment wines globally, we take this problem very seriously.
+All wines traded through RareWine Invest are checked by our anti-fraud department.
+Each day, the most expensive wines in the world come in and out of our warehouse.
+With daily access comes a great responsibility.
+Through years of extensive work in this area, we have built perhaps the most comprehensive image archive of rare and expensive wines.
 Today, the archive contains more than 100,000 high-resolution images of genuine and counterfeit wines, ensuring your investment against counterfeits.

-Wine detective Mads Pedersen works solely with quality assurance and anti-fraud at RareWine.
-In close collaboration with wine producers and auction houses, he works every day to make the world of wine a safer place.
+In close collaboration with wine producers and auction houses, we work every day to make the world of wine a safer place.

 Return On Investment